CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 To run the Blazor WASM app in a container, it's a little different to running an Umbraco website.
 The Umbraco site needs to run Kestrel as a webserver, but Blazor WASM just needs to serve files.
 As such it will use nginx to serve these pages on the container.

-I've created the Dockerfile and nginx configuration file, these need to be copied to the project folder
+I've created the Dockerfile and nginx configuration file, these need to be copied to the project folder.

+**Action:** Copy the following:

-- /Files/UmBlazor/Dockerfile to /UmBlazor/Dockerfile
+- /Files/UmBlazor/Dockerfile to /Workshop/UmBlazor/Dockerfile
-- /Files/UmBlazor/nginx.conf to /UmBlazor/nginx.conf
+- /Files/UmBlazor/nginx.conf to /Workshop/UmBlazor/nginx.conf
-- /Files/UmBlazor/wwwroot/appsettings.json to /UmBlazor/wwwroot/appsettings.json
+- /Files/UmBlazor/wwwroot/appsettings.json to /Workshop/UmBlazor/wwwroot/appsettings.json

 Looking at the contents of the Dockerfile :